mateusjatenee/php-json-feed/README.md

 ```

 #### Usage
 The library is really simple to use and actually does not depend on Laravel itself, though it allows you to use a config file (not yet).
 It automatically filters formats the JSON and removes any unnecessary property.

+If you're not using Laravel, [jump to this part](#all-at-once).

 How to use it?
 Let's take the following JSON as an example:
 ```json